Skydiving in Tugerah, Memoirs of a First-Timer

 My reverie was interrupted when my instructor suddenly shouted “three minutes!!” my heart started beating, “one minute!!”
 In a flash I see my sister and her instructor jump-off.
 Shortly after I was seating on the side of the plane with my feet dangling 14,000 feet from the earth.
 Once the door was opened the strong wind forced its way in, it was hard to move.
 But after a few seconds we were finally positioned on the side and then we jumped…

 With the parachute open we were falling at a more relaxed speed.
 The freefall was the highlight of the jump, but hanging from the parachute as the wind slowly carried us toward the landing zone was equally fun.
 From that height you’d be overwhelmed by the vastness of the ocean and the marvelous terrain beneath you.
 If I could’ve floated up there all morning to admire the rugged mountains, endless greens and incredible deep blues I would have.
-It was so liberating to feel the sky, the wind and the mist around you with no barriers whatsoever.
+It was so surreal to feel the sky, the wind, and the mist around you with no barriers whatsoever.

 Kent seamlessly navigated toward the drop zone and we had a perfect landing.
 The landing process can actually be dangerous.
 For tandem jumps, you’d need to stretch out your legs like in a seating position, as high as you can to make sure only the instructor’s feet touches the ground.
 Otherwise, things can go awfully wrong.

-A FEW TIPS FOR A FIRST TIMER
+A FEW TIPS FOR FIRST TIMERS

 SKYDIVING COSTS (Australia Skydiving sites)

 Tandem Skydiving Rates range from $260-$300 AUD (rates are often higher on weekends and vary with the location).
-We chanced upon a Groupon Special for $195 AUD.

 $30 AUD Levy to be paid at the site